ietf-wg-cellar/ebml-specification/specification.markdown

 immediately contained within a `Master Element`.

 `Parent Element`:
-: A relative term to describe the `Master Element` which contains a specified element.
+: A relative term to describe the `Master Element` that contains a specified element.
 For any specified `EBML Element` that is not at `Root Level`, the `Parent Element` refers to the `Master Element` in which that `EBML Element` is directly contained.